InsightRX/json2test/README.md

 # json2test

 R library to allow tests (and reference values) for R packages to be specfied in JSON format.

+## Purpose

-This library is primarily useful for functional testing, but unit testing is of course possible too.
+This library is primarily useful for functional and integration testing (but unit testing is of course possible too).
+Especially in the case where many different use-cases need to be tested and unit test do no fully cover the breadth of cases.
+Using JSON as the storage format, the module also allows for using dynamically generated of test/reference cases, or use of tests/references obtained from an external API.

 ## Workflow

-In your R package, in the `/inst` folder, create the following subfolders:
+For general use, in your R package create the `/inst` folder including the following subfolders:

 ```
 /inst